ghstbrry/steam-deckommendations/README.md

 # Steam Deckommendations

 Howdy.
+I spent a lot of time researching & sorting through Steam Deck products & modifications when I bought an LCD model in March 2023.
+I did quite a few modifications to it before upgrading as soon as the OLED models came out that November.<br><br>
 Since Steam Deck is gaining popularity lately, I thought it might be helpful to put together a list.
 I often find myself trying to decide which few products to point people towards.
 Now, I can just send this list. :3

-I spent a lot of time researching & sorting through Steam Deck products & modifications when I bought my first one in March 2023.
-I did quite a few modifications to that LCD model before upgrading as soon as the OLED models came out that November.

 ## Notes:
 - I've only listed **products I've personally tried**.